16S ribosomal RNA: Functions

-Structure

-SSU Ribosomal RNA, bacteria and archaea.
-From Woese 1987.

 Universal primers

 The 16S rRNA gene is used for phylogenetic studies as it is highly conserved between different species of bacteria and archaea.
 Carl Woese pioneered this use of 16S rRNA in 1977.
 It is suggested that 16S rRNA gene can be used as a reliable molecular clock because 16S rRNA sequences from distantly related bacterial lineages are shown to have similar functionalities.
 Some thermophilic archaea (e.g. order Thermoproteales) contain 16S rRNA gene introns that are located in highly conserved regions and can impact the annealing of "universal" primers.
 Mitochondrial and chloroplastic rRNA are also amplified.

 The most common primer pair was devised by Weisburg et al. (1991) and is currently referred to as 27F and 1492R; however, for some applications shorter amplicons may be necessary, for example for 454 sequencing with titanium chemistry the primer pair 27F-534R covering V1 to V3.

 Often 8F is used rather than 27F.
 The two primers are almost identical, but 27F has an M instead of a C. AGAGTTTGATCMTGGCTCAG compared with 8F.